Dongping-Chen/MixSet/README.md

 <div align="center">
 <h1>Mixset</h1>
+<a href="https://arxiv.org/pdf/2311.06749" target='_blank'>[arXiv]</a>
 <img src="figures/outline.jpg">
 <img src="figures/self_bleu.jpg">
 <p align="center">
-<a href="https://arxiv.org/pdf/2311.06749" target='_blank'>[arXiv]</a>

 </p>
-This repository is a official code of the research presented in the paper ["Mixset"](https://arxiv.org/pdf/2311.06749).
+This repository is a official code of the research presented in the paper <a href="https://arxiv.org/pdf/2311.06749" target='_blank'>[arXiv]</a>.
 The goal is to provide a transparent, open-source implementation for the community to explore and build upon.
 </div>

-## Abstract
-...
+# Dataset: MixSet

+### Overview
+The MixSet dataset is a comprehensive collection designed for advanced machine learning experiments.
+It's structured to support a variety of tasks including text classification, natural language understanding, and more.

+### Location
+The dataset is located in the `./data/MixSet/` directory relative to the project's root.
+Ensure that this path exists and contains the necessary data files before running any scripts that depend on the MixSet dataset.

+### Structure
+Describe in detailed in [readme](https://github.com/Dongping-Chen/MixSet/tree/main/data/MixSet).

+### Usage
+To use the MixSet dataset in your experiments, refer to the scripts or modules specifically designed to read and process this data.
+Ensure that any path or configuration settings in your scripts point to the correct `./data/MixSet/` location.

+### Customization
+If you customize or extend the dataset, consider documenting your changes here.
+This might include adding new files, filtering or processing data, or generating synthetic data points.

+### Acknowledgements
+If the MixSet dataset is sourced from or inspired by an external project, publication, or another dataset, be sure to acknowledge the original creators or contributors here.

+### Contact
+For any issues, questions, or suggestions related to the MixSet dataset, please contact [Dongping Chen](mailto:cdp_0612@163.com) or open an issue in the project's repository.

+# Usage

 ## Prerequisites